 The ACIC also has additional powers in the form of powers to conduct examinations.
 An extension of this power is the ability to issue summons requiring a person to attend an examination.
 This will often be to either give evidence under oath or present a document or other thing.
 Failure to comply with a summons is punishable by fines, or imprisonment.

 The Australian Law Reform Commission describes organised crime as groups with significant influence, and the capability of resisting law enforcement.
 With such resources available, organised crime groups (OCGs) can harvest information on people they could deem useful to them.
 Often this occurs through channels of corruption and coercion.

 To combat such a threat, the ACIC has an unprecedented level of access to the personal information.
 This is lawful as the ACIC is exempt from the operation of the Privacy Act 1988 (Cth) (the ‘Privacy Act’).
 Records that originate from the ACIC or its Board are also subject to the same exemption.
 Additionally, this means that any record the ACIC shares with another organisation is exempt from the Privacy Act.
-Even if that organisation is covered by the Privacy Act.
+Even if that organisation is subject to the Privacy Act.